-If the seller refuses to make one or more of these representations, consider this a red flag that a problem may exist and you must investigate further.
-Your lawyer or broker should probe the seller’s lawyer or broker to find out if there may be a defect in the apartment.
-If you haven’t already, you should also hire a professional to inspect the apartment before you sign the contract.
-Based on what you learn, you may decide to walk away from the purchase, negotiate a price reduction, or go ahead with the transaction as planned.
+If the seller refuses to make one or more of these representations, consider this a red flag that a problem might exist.
+Investigate further.
+Your lawyer or broker should probe the seller's lawyer or broker to find out whether there might be a defect in the apartment.
+If you haven't already, hire a professional to inspect the apartment before you sign the contract.
+Based on what you learn, you might decide to walk away from the purchase, negotiate a price reduction, or go ahead with the transaction as planned.

-The seller should also represent that any significant alterations to the apartment were done in compliance with applicable law and with the co-op board’s approval.
-If they were not, the board may require the seller to bring the apartment into compliance as a condition to closing, which may significantly delay your closing date.
-You may want to walk away from the deal if you need to close quickly.
+The co-op seller should also represent that any significant alterations to the apartment were done in compliance with applicable law and with the co-op board's approval.
+If they were not, the board may require the seller to bring the apartment into compliance as a condition to closing, which could significantly delay your closing date.
+You might want to walk away from the deal if you need to close quickly.